divsmith/llm-zai/README.md

 This method is more secure as the key is stored encrypted and only used by the LLM tool.

-### Method 2: Environment Variable (Legacy)
+### Method 2: Environment Variable (Fallback)

-You can also set it as an environment variable:
+As a fallback, you can still use an environment variable:

 ```bash
 export ZAI_API_KEY="your-api-key-here"